 - « Investigation of semi-conductor opening switches for pulsed power applications with output voltage up to 500kV ».
 (SIAME laboratory)

 ITHPP is a member of the competitive clusters Aerospace Valley, Alpha RLH and also with the "Association Nationale Recherche Technologie" (ANRT - National Association for research and Technology) and International Irradiation Association (iia).

-Through innovation in the High Pulsed Power field, we wish to make a lasting contribution to our local economy, to facilitate the development of our contributors and their families and to preserve the environment.
+Through innovation in the Pulsed Power field, we wish to make a lasting contribution to our local economy, to facilitate the development of our contributors and their families and to preserve the environment.

 We provide the conditions to stimulate innovation

 In order to meet the challenges of our mission, we have defined our values as follows:

 - Technical excellence: Through long-standing collaborations with multiple demanding partners, ITHPP has acquired invaluable cutting-edge knowledge and know-how in the Pulsed Power field.